harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 #### Saving Files

 For saving files, I always consider saving programmatically first, using functions like [write.table](https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/write.table) or [ggsave](https://ggplot2.tidyverse.org/reference/ggsave.html).
 I think using RStudio's Export button should only be a last resort.
 Even for libraries in which it's not obvious how you would save programmatically, it may be possible to accomplish this.
-For example, when I was working with [chromoMap](https://lakshay-anand.github.io/chromoMap/index.html), even though the [documentation recommends using RStudio](https://lakshay-anand.github.io/chromoMap/docs.html#Export_to_PNGSVGHTML) and [top answer on StackOverflow](https://stackoverflow.com/questions/69995135/save-chromomap-plots-in-base-r) is to just use a different library for the plotting altogether due to the lack of save functionality, I found that the object actually just an [htmlWidget](https://www.htmlwidgets.org/index.html) object, so it can be saved using the [saveWidget](https://www.rdocumentation.org/packages/htmlwidgets/versions/1.6.2/topics/saveWidget) command.
+For example, when I was working with [chromoMap](https://lakshay-anand.github.io/chromoMap/index.html), even though the [documentation recommends using RStudio](https://lakshay-anand.github.io/chromoMap/docs.html#Export_to_PNGSVGHTML) and the [top answer on StackOverflow](https://stackoverflow.com/questions/69995135/save-chromomap-plots-in-base-r) is to just use a different library for the plotting altogether due to the lack of save functionality, I found that the object actually just an [htmlWidget](https://www.htmlwidgets.org/index.html) object, so it can be saved using the [saveWidget](https://www.rdocumentation.org/packages/htmlwidgets/versions/1.6.2/topics/saveWidget) command.
+If you're stuck, you can always examine objects using the [str](https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/str) command.

 #### Saving Dataframes